-Interactive positive affect.
-Use of the active appearance models described above (Mattson et al., 2013) to measure the Action Units involved in infant and parent smiling produced insights into the expression of positive emotion and the dynamic structure of early interaction.
-Some propose that only adult Duchenne smiling expresses positive emotion, whereas smiles without the Duchenne marker do not (Ekman & Friesen, 1982), although they do have other important social funcitons (see Mireault, chapter XXXchapter MIREAULT, this volume).
-Objective measurement of the intensity of smiling and eye constriction in the face-to-face interactions of two dyads indicated that Duchenne smiling was not a discrete entity but a continuous signal (Messinger, Mahoor, Chow, & Cohn, 2009).
+Use of the active appearance models described above (Mattson, Cohn, et al., 2013) to measure the Action Units involved in infant and parent smiling produced insights into the expression of positive emotion and the dynamic structure of early interaction.
+Some propose that only adult Duchenne smiling expresses positive emotion, whereas smiles without the Duchenne marker do not (Ekman & Friesen, 1982), although they do have other important social functions (see Mireault, this volume).
+Objective measurement of the intensity of smiling and eye constriction in the face-to-face interactions of two dyads indicated that Duchenne smiling was not a discrete entity but a continuous signal (Messinger et al., 2009).
 Specifically, the intensity of smiling and eye constriction were highly correlated in both mothers and infants.
-In sum, neither infants nor mothers appeared to exhibit discrete Duchenne and non-Duchenne smiles during interaction (Messinger, Cassel, Acosta, Ambadar, & Cohn, 2008).
+In sum, neither infants nor mothers appeared to exhibit discrete Duchenne and non-Duchenne smiles during interaction (Messinger et al., 2008).
 Instead, all features of smiling covaried together, suggesting they indexed a continuum of positive emotion.